evanrenaud/typing-game/README.md

 - [Jung Choi](https://github.com/mr-jungchoi)

 ## Description
-L-Type is a javascript game that allows users to practice and improve their typing speed and accuracy through a fun and competitive game.
+Lava Typer is a javascript game that allows users to practice and improve their typing speed and accuracy through a fun and competitive game.

 ## MVP
-- A playable javascript game where words are falling and the player has to type in the words before they hit the "lava" to gain points.
-If a word hits the "lava" the player loses a life.
+- A playable javascript game where words are falling and the player has to type in the words before they hit the lava to gain points.
+If a word hits the lava, the player loses a life.
 - Players can create an account and save their game statistics, such as:
   - High Score
   - Type Speed (in words per minute)
   - Accuracy (as a percentage)

 ## Extra Features (future development)
-- Add varying difficulty levels
+- Add additional categories
 - Incorporate bonus features or power ups that the user can use:
   - Extra lives
   - A "bomb" that will clear the screen